johanley/covid-19-canada/data/md/about.md

 difference should be especially noted.
 [This link](https://www.inspq.qc.ca/covid-19/donnees) demonstrates that they are reporting number of *people*, not numbers of *tests*.

 NS: Their terms are ambiguous.
-I'm almost certain that, in this context, *test* is really *person/case*.
+The NS press releases refer to the same number as being BOTH *positive test result* and *case*.
+Their term *negative test result* can be taken as exactly that, as a count of tests.

-PE: *Total cases* is a count of people, while *Negative results* is a count of negative test results (email from the Office of the Chief Public Health Officer).
+PE: *Total cases* is a count of people, while *Negative results* is a count of negative test results (confirmed by an email from the Office of the Chief Public Health Officer).
 So in this case it's a mixture.

 YT: appears to be the same as PE.